Bakhita87/Phase-2-Challenge-One/flatiron-app/README.md

 Description :

-Bank of Flatiron is a React application that displays a list of recent bank transactions A user, should be able to see a list of transactions and fill the form to add a new transaction
+Bank of Flatiron is a React application that displays a list of recent bank transactions.

-     This should add the new transaction to the table as well as post the new transaction to the backend API for persistence.
-    Filter transactions by typing into the search bar.
-Only transactions with a description matching the search term should be shown in the transactions table.

 Demolink :